Fast Bayesian Uncertainty Estimation and Reduction of Batch Normalized Single Image Super-Resolution Network: Prior Art

-Bayesian models are generally used to model uncertainty, and different approaches have been developed to adapt NNs to Bayesian reasoning like placing a prior distribution over parameters.
-Due to difficult in inferencing~\cite{galphd} of Bayesian neural networks (BNNs), some approaches~\cite{bayesiandropout, bayesianbatchnorm} have been taken to approximate BNNs.
-Bayesian deep learning approaches utilized MC samples generated via dropout~\cite{dropout} or batch normalization~\cite{batchnorm} to approximate posterior distribution.
-Dropout~\cite{dropout} can be treated as approximate Bayesian model as multiple predictions through trained model by sampling predictions using different dropout mask, and In case of batch-normalization~\cite{batchnorm}, stochastic parameters batch mean and batch variance are used to generate multiple predictions. ~\cite{bayesianbatchnorm} shows batch-normalized neural network can be approximated to the Bayesian model.
-We use a batch-normalized neural network for SISR as it is widely used in image reconstruction applications.
+\textbf{Bayesian uncertainty:} Bayesian models are generally used to model uncertainty, and different approaches have been developed to adapt NNs to Bayesian reasoning, like placing a prior distribution over parameters.
+Due to difficulty in inferencing~\cite{galphd} of Bayesian neural networks (BNNs), some approaches~\cite{bayesiandropout, bayesianbatchnorm} have been taken to approximate BNNs.
+Bayesian deep learning approaches utilized MC samples generated via dropout~\cite{dropout} or batch-normalization (BN)~\cite{batchnorm} to approximate the posterior distribution.
+Dropout can be treated as an approximate Bayesian model with multiple predictions through the trained model by sampling predictions using different dropout masks, and In the case of BN, stochastic parameters batch mean and batch variance are used to generate multiple predictions.
+Thus, the batch-normalized neural network can be approximated to the Bayesian model~\cite{bayesianbatchnorm}.
+We use it for SISR as it is generally common in image reconstruction applications.